Christian Smith and Hilary Davidson 2014.† The Paradox of Generosity:† Giving We Receive, Grasping We Lose.

 Oxford University Press.

-little of their income to charity?
-This sociological study,
+income to charity?
+This sociological study, based

-based on extensive survey data and building on prior studies of Christian
+on extensive survey data and building on prior studies of Christian

 philanthropy, shows that American Christian groups typically give away only